Community outreach and engagement is at the core of what each Brooklyn Park police officer does.

 Multicultural Advisory Committee (MAC)

+The MAC is a key component of the JCPP.
 MAC members meet monthly with police to learn about current police activities and to discuss topics of importance in their communities.
 The meetings are an opportunity for two-way communication and are designed to enhance mutual understanding between the police and community.